Web Accessibility Cheat Sheet

 - Not use the phrases “image of” or “picture of,” etc.

 - Alt text should

-- Graphs or diagrams do not rely on colors to add maning.
-Option: Use patterns or textures to differentiate bar/pie charts.
+- Graphs or diagrams should not rely on colors to add meaning.
+An option is to use patterns or textures to differentiate parts of bar or pie charts.

 - Images do not contain text.

 - Links do not open in a new window (unless the link specifically says it will).

 - Emails are linked.
 The email address itself should be the link. <a href="mailto:firstname.lastname@example.org">email@example.com</a>

 - Phone numbers are linked. <a href="tel:17757841110">775-784-1110</a>

 - Bad: Click here for more information.
 Do not use “Click Here”– this has no meaning out of context.